tcheukueppo/tcheukueppo/README.md

 # Hi friends, I'm KUEPPO TCHEUKAM
 A 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS **:)**.

-## List of Operating systems, tools, Programming langauges I mostly deal with
+## List of Operating systems, tools, and Programming langauges I mostly deal with

 ### Operating Systems
 **Plan 9**, **FreeBSD**, **DragonFlyBSD**, **OpenBSD**, **Debian**, **Arch**, **Alpine**, and **Nixos**.